seveas/python-hpilo/docs/index.rst

 ====================
 There are several example applications in the `examples/` directory.
-Note that while `hpilo.py` and `hpilo_cli` are compatible with python versions as old as 2.4, some examples may require new versions of python and have additional dependencies.
+Note that while `hpilo.py` and `hpilo_cli` are compatible with python versions as old as 2.4, some examples may require newer versions of python and have additional dependencies.

 .. toctree::